 \section{ABP under stochastic resetting without harmonic trap}

-Figure~\ref{app_fig2} presents the fourth-order displacement moment in (a) and the excess kurtosis in (b) as a function of time of ABP under stochastic resetting without a harmonic trap ($\beta=0$).
-In figure~\ref{app_fig2}(a), the analytic fourth-order moment of displacement, $\la\rv^4\ra_{r}$, is shown as solid lines, compared to simulation results (points) for resetting rates $r=1,~10,~100$ with $\Pe=10$.
+Figure~\ref{app_fig2} presents the fourth order displacement moment in (a) and the excess kurtosis in (b) as a function of time of ABP under stochastic resetting without a harmonic trap ($\beta=0$).
+In figure~\ref{app_fig2}(a), the analytic fourth order moment of displacement, $\la\rv^4\ra_{r}$, is shown as solid lines, compared to simulation results (points) for resetting rates $r=1,~10,~100$ with $\Pe=10$.
 For low resetting rates ($r=1$), ballistic behavior $\la\rv^4\ra_{r} \sim t^3$ is observed in the intermediate time regime.
 In figure~\ref{app_fig2}(b), the analytic excess kurtosis, $\mathcal{K}_r$, is shown as solid lines, compared to simulation results (points) for the same resetting rates.
-Negative kurtosis is observed in the intermediate time regime for $r=1$.
+Negative excess kurtosis is observed in the intermediate time regime for $r=1$.

-Figure~\ref{app_fig3} presents the steady-state quantification of ABP under stochastic resetting without a harmonic trap ($\beta=0$).
-In figure~\ref{app_fig3}(a), we show steady state kurtosis $\mathcal{K}^{st}_r$ (equation~(\ref{eq:kurtosis_st_wo_ht})) as a function of $r$ for $\Pe=0.1,~1,~10$.
+Figure~\ref{app_fig3} presents the steady state quantification of ABP under stochastic resetting without a harmonic trap ($\beta=0$).
+In figure~\ref{app_fig3}(a), we show steady state excess kurtosis $\mathcal{K}^{st}_r$ (equation~(\ref{eq:kurtosis_st_wo_ht})) as a function of $r$ for $\Pe=0.1,~1,~10$.
 In figure~\ref{app_fig3}(b), we show the $\mathcal{K}^{st}_r$ (equation~(\ref{eq:kurtosis_st_wo_ht})) as a function of $\Pe$ for $r=0.1,~1,~10$.
 We see the non-monotonic behavior of $\mathcal{K}^{st}_r$ as a function of $r$ with high activity $\Pe$ (figure~\ref{app_fig3}(a)).
 It demonstrates the presence of an optimal resetting rate where $\mathcal{K}^{st}_r$ is maximized for fixed activity, suggesting a maximum heavy tail in the position distribution, which increases the likelihood of finding the particle at a very long distance.
 We can also observe non-monotonic in $\mathcal{K}^{st}_r$ as a function of $\Pe$ for constant $r$, which peaks at intermediate $\Pe$ (figure~\ref{app_fig3}(b)).
 In figure~\ref{app_fig3}(c), we show the $\mathcal{K}^{st}_r$ in $r-\Pe$ plane, exhibits this non-monotonic behavior in both parameters $r$ and $\Pe$.